 The primary use of cash for our operating activities during these periods was to fund commercial readiness activities for our approved product, DSUVIA, and our product candidate, Zalviso, in addition to the support of Grünenthal's European sales of Zalviso.
-Our cash used for operating activities also reflected changes in our working capital, net of adjustments for non-cash charges, such as depreciation and amortization of our fixed assets, stock-based compensation, non-cash interest expense related to the sale of future royalties and interest expense related to our debt financing.
+Our cash used in operating activities also reflected changes in our working capital, net of adjustments for non-cash charges, such as depreciation and amortization of our fixed assets, stock-based compensation, non-cash interest income (expense) related to the sale of future royalties and interest expense related to our debt financings.

-Cash used in operating activities of \$13.2 million during the three months ended March 31, 2019, reflected a net loss of \$13.7 million, partially offset by aggregate non-cash charges of \$2.9 million.
-Non-cash charges included \$1.6 million in non-cash interest expense on the liability related to the royalty monetization and \$1.1 million for stock-based compensation expense.
-The net change in our operating assets and liabilities included a \$1.5 million increase in inventories, a \$1.3 million increase in prepaid expenses and other current assets, and a \$0.8 million decrease in accrued liabilities partially offset by a \$1.5 million increase in accounts payable.
+Cash used in operating activities of \$25.6 million during the six months ended June 30, 2019, reflected a net loss of \$26.1 million, partially offset by aggregate non-cash charges of \$3.7 million.
+Non-cash charges included \$2.5 million in stock-based compensation expense, \$0.7 million in depreciation expense and \$0.6 million in non-cash interest income on the liability related to the Royalty Monetization.
+The net change in our operating assets and liabilities of \$3.2 million included a \$2.0 million increase in inventories.

-Cash used in operating activities of \$7.4 million during the three months ended March 31, 2018, reflected a net loss of \$11.6 million, partially offset by aggregate non-cash charges of \$4.1 million, and a net change of \$0.1 million in our net operating assets and liabilities.
-Non-cash charges included \$2.8 million in non-cash interest expense on the liability related to the royalty monetization and \$1.1 million for stock-based compensation expense.
-The net change in our operating assets and liabilities included a decrease in accounts receivable of \$0.8 million, an increase in accounts payable of \$0.9 million and a decrease in accounts receivable of \$0.8 million, an increase in accounts payable of \$0.9 million.
+Cash used in operating activities of \$13.8 million during the six months ended June 30, 2018, reflected a net loss of \$22.1 million, partially offset by aggregate non-cash charges of \$8.3 million.
+Non-cash charges included \$5.8 million in non-cash interest expense on the liability related to the Royalty Monetization and \$2.1 million for stock-based compensation expense.
+The net change in our operating assets and liabilities included a decrease in accounts receivable of \$0.8 million and a decrease in accrued liabilities of \$0.8 million.